yanshu/pisa/README.md

 ### More information about analysis

 An excellent (and far more detailed) description of the analysis process is maintained by Elim Cheung with particular application to IceCube/DeepCore atmospheric neutrino measurements [here](http://umdgrb.umd.edu/~elims/Fitter/Basics).
 She wrote her own fitter to perform these tasks.
-You can evaluate her ezFit software for performing analysis [here](http://code.icecube.wisc.edu/projects/icecube/browser/IceCube/sandbox/elims/ezfit).
+You can evaluate her ezFit analysis software as an alternative to (or as a complementary tool for comparing results with) PISA [here](http://code.icecube.wisc.edu/projects/icecube/browser/IceCube/sandbox/elims/ezfit).

 ## Installation